discover the engines available for each version

 With 155hp and 270Nm, this powerful engine provides even more driving pleasure and performance.
 Combined with an automatic 7-speed dual-clutch transmission, use the mounted paddle shifters on the steering wheel and activate the Sport Mode on multi-sense for sporty driving.

-Captur E-Tech plug-in hybrid is the first rechargeable hybrid SUV accessible to all.
+Captur E-Tech full hybrid is the first rechargeable hybrid SUV accessible to all.
 Up to 50 kms electric driving(1) and maximum driving enjoyment.
-Electric for your daily drive, hybrid for longer trips, Captur E-Tech plug-in hybrid adapts to all lifestyles to offer even more versatility.
+Electric for your daily drive, hybrid for longer trips, Captur E-Tech full hybrid adapts to all lifestyles to offer even more versatility.

 WLTP (Worldwide Harmonized Light Vehicles Test Procedures): this new protocol obtains results that more closely reflect your actual everyday use than those produced by the NEDC protocol.